 1 tbsp lemon juice

 Scrub the sunchokes in running water.
 Peel, dice to big chunks, and put them in cold water.

 Heat oil in a big pot, add onions and garlic, sauté until translucent.
 Now, drain the sunchokes from the water and add to the pot along with pears.
 Add vegetable stock, bring to boil and lower the heat, simmer for 45 minutes until sunchokes are soft.
 Remove from heat, season with salt and pepper.
 Once the mixture is cool enough to handle, purée in a blender.
 Add lemon juice, taste for seasoning.

 Arrange desired garnish in the bowl and pour warm soup in the bowl gently.

 Preheat the oven to 350°F.

 Slice root vegetables thinly on a mandolin.
 Place them on a parchment paper covered baking sheet without overcrowding.
 Bake for about 15-20 minutes until edges get slightly brown and crispy.
 Once done, sprinkle with sea salt.

 1 tbsp agar agar flakes

 Add agar-agar flakes to pomegranate juice, bring to boil.
 Reduce heat and simmer until dissolved, about 5 minutes.
-Pour the mixture in tray, allow it to cool down at room temperature.
-Put the tray in fridge until mixture gets firm, about 30 minutes.
+Pour the mixture in a tray, allow it to cool down at room temperature.
+Put the tray in the fridge until the mixture gets firm, about 30 minutes.
 Cut into shapes.